jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4e.md

 The master is:

-- (a) qua notion of self-consciousness, an immediate relation of self-existence, but
+- (a) qua notion of self-consciousness, an immediate relation of self-existence
-- (b) is now moreover at the same time mediation, or a being-for-self which is for itself only through an other — he [the master] stands in relation (a) immediately to both, (b) mediately to each through the other.
+- (b) mediation, or a being-for-self
+  - This exists because of an other — he [the master] stands in relation (a) immediately to both, (b) mediately to each through the other.

 The master relates himself to the bondsman mediately through independent existence, for that is precisely what keeps the bondsman in thrall.

-it is his chain, from which he could not in the struggle get away, and for that reason he proved himself to be dependent, to have his independence in the shape of thinghood.
+Independent existence is the chain that makes the bondsman dependent.
+This makes his independence take the shape of thinghood.

-The master, however, is the power controlling this state of existence, for he has shown in the struggle that he holds it to be merely something negative.
+The master, however, is the power controlling this state of existence.
+This is because he has shown in the struggle that independent existence is merely something negative.

-Since he is the power dominating existence, while this existence again is the power controlling the other [the bondsman], the master holds, par consequence, this other in subordination.
+He is the power dominating existence.

+This existence is the power controlling the other [the bondsman].

+And so the master holds this other in subordination.

 In the same way, the master relates himself to the thing mediately through the bondsman.